On the local uniqueness of steady states for the Vlasov-Poisson system

 ------------------

-{\it Acknowledgments:} The author is grateful to Cl\'ement Mouhot for proposing to me this beautiful problem and for interesting discussions.
-Also, I wish to thank Pierre R\"aphael for useful comments during the preparation of this manuscript.
-The author would also like to acknowledge the L'Or\'eal Foundation for partially supporting this project by awarding the L'Or\'eal-UNESCO \emph{For Women in Science France fellowship}.
+{\it Acknowledgments:} The author is grateful to Cl\'ement Mouhot for proposing this problem and for interesting discussions.
+Also, we wish to thank Pierre R\"aphael for his useful comments during the preparation of this manuscript.
+The author would also like to acknowledge the L'Or\'eal Foundation for supporting this project via the L'Or\'eal-UNESCO Award \emph{For Women in Science France fellowship}.